• Skip to primary navigation

 Adding Rotel Tomatoes to Dutch oven.

-1. After that, I added the black-eyed peas, cooked sausage, thyme, salt, pepper and chicken broth.
+1. After that, I added the black-eyed peas, cooked sausage, thyme, salt, pepper, and chicken broth.

 Adding Chicken Broth to mixture.

 1. I stirred the mixture to ensure that everything was well combined.
-Then, I covered the pan, reduced the heat to medium low and let the Hoppin’ John cook for about an hour and a half.
+Then, I covered the pan, reduced the heat to medium-low, and let the Hoppin' John cook for about an hour and a half.

 Hoppin' John Mixture ready to cook.

-1. After an hour and a half, the peas were tender and the mixture was creamy.
+1. After an hour and a half, the peas were tender, and the mixture was creamy.
 I tasted it to see whether any additional seasonings were necessary.
 I thought that it was perfect!

 Hoppin' John Ready to Serve.

-I served the Hoppin’ John with cooked rice accompanied by Southern Collard Greens and Southern Cornbread Sticks.
+For a delicious meal, I served the Hoppin' John with cooked rice accompanied by Southern Collard Greens and Southern Cornbread Sticks.
 Yum!
 Happy New Year!

 Southern Hoppin' John.